What is POSSE?

 RSS?

 Yes, RSS still lives on.
 We recommend to enable RSS (Really Simple Syndication) to delivers updates from websites directly to users.
 Most modern CMS's like Webflow, Framer and Wix has this option.
 This allows all users with an RSS reader to get notified when you publish new content, and read it directly without visiting your site.
-This enhanses the user experience for pro users, and is a must if you want your content to get listed in third party newsletters.
+This enhances the user experience for pro users, and is a must if you want your content to get listed in third party newsletters.